apache/kafka-site/content/en/41/operations/kraft.md

 ## Deploying Considerations

-  * Kafka server's `process.role` should be set to either `broker` or `controller` but not both.
+  * Kafka server's `process.roles` should be set to either `broker` or `controller` but not both.
 Combined mode can be used in development environments, but it should be avoided in critical deployment environments.
   * For redundancy, a Kafka cluster should use 3 or more controllers, depending on factors like cost and the number of concurrent failures your system should withstand without availability impact.
 For the KRaft controller cluster to withstand `N` concurrent failures the controller cluster must include `2N + 1` controllers.
   * The Kafka controllers store all the metadata for the cluster in memory and on disk.
 We believe that for a typical Kafka cluster 5GB of main memory and 5GB of disk space on the metadata log director is sufficient.